 Early Life and Education

-Alexander von Humboldt grew up in a wealthy Prussian family and pursued an extensive education.
-He studied natural sciences, botany, and geology at the University of Göttingen and later continued his studies in Berlin.
+Alexander von Humboldt citizen of Prussia from a recognized wealthy family received his academic education.
+He began with natural sciences, botany and geology at the University of Göttingen, and his further education in Berlin.

 Scientific Explorations and Discoveries